themrdemonized/STALKER-Anomaly-Perk-Based-Artefacts/readme.txt

   -- Only electric, thermal and chemical anomalies are valid for infusion, including fields -- Effect lasts for 3 minutes, the artefact must be equipped for the effect to work -- Does not stack in any way

+  -- Knot, Perk: Deal with the Devil
+  -- Gamechanger Artefact
+  -- Moving the artefact to belt will sign the Pact with the Zone -- The Zone empowers your Knot and it becomes the mysterious artefact also known as Lucifer -- Lucifer grants you immense strength and abilities, making you a demigod -- Lucifer will always work even from the backpack -- However, your powers are very short-lived (about 4 days) and drain artefact energy -- With each % of energy loss your powers will be weaker -- At 50% you will have no powers
+  -- Less than 50% the artefact will start to consume your soul to live resulting first in slight loss of stamina -- Less than 30% and your health start to disappear -- You can sacrifice mere usual artefacts to partially restore Lucifer's condition -- Tier 1 artefacts restore 4-6%
+  -- Tier 2 artefacts restore 7-9%
+  -- Tier 3 artefacts restore 10-13%
+  -- Extra Knot artefacts restore 25-35%
+  -- Death Lamp will overcharge artefact, restoring it to 100% and temporarily boosting it even more -- There is a slight chance that overcharging with Death Lamp will tear you apart -- You can not dispose the artefact by any means
+  -- Lucifer has unknown influence on other artefacts, enhancing their effects in various ways -- Find more artefacts to restore Lucifer's condition or face the consequences